spencer-shadley/completed-class/17-NoSQL/1-tuesday-mongodb/activities/02-Stu-Create-Insert-and-Find/README.md

 - Use the command line to create a classroom database.

-- Insert entries for yourself and the people in your row in a `students` collection.
+- Insert entries for yourself and a few other classmates in a `students` collection.

 - Each document should have:

   - A field of `name` with the person's name.

-  - A field of `rownumber` which will contain the row number that they are in.

-  - A field of `os` which will contain the Operating System of the computer they are using: 'Mac', 'Win', etc
+  - A field of `os` which will contain the Operating System of the computer they are using: 'Win', 'Win', etc

+  - A field of `favoriteColor` to represent that person's favorite color

   - A field of `hobbies` with an array of the hobbies the person likes to do.

 - Use find commands to get:

+  - Everyone

-  - A list of everyone in your row.
+  - A person by name

+  - All Windows users

+  - A person who uses windows and has a favorite color of blue

-  - An entry for a single person.
+- Update the "name" field for a person to instead use a nickname

-  - The entries for all the Mac users in your row.
+- Delete all mac users

 ## 💡 Hint(s)